timescale/pg_prometheus/README.md

 ### Requirements

 * Install PostgreSQL libraries and headers for C language backend development (https://www.postgresql.org/download/)
-* Make sure you have PostgreSQL bin in your `PATH`
+* Make sure you have PostgreSQL bin in your `PATH` and the **postgresql-devel** package for your version of PostgreSQL before compiling from source

 To install from source, do: